-A few years ago, while visiting Margarita Island, I was driving with a Venezuelan friend.
-He referred to a friend of his as “negrita” – I was surprised.
+A few years ago, while visiting Margarita Island, I drove with a Venezuelan friend.
+He referred to his friend as “negrita” – I was surprised.
 I thought that it was out of bounds – that it was an international insult.

-But no . . . in Spanish its common term of endearment.
-A professional friend, a Cuencano, calls his wife “flaca”.
+But no . . . in Spanish, its a common term of endearment.
+A professional friend, a Cuencano, calls his wife “flaca.”

-When translated literally means “skinny woman”.
-In English, it doesn't sound so nice, but in Spanish it is a sweet expression from a husband.
+When translated, it means “skinny woman.”
+In English, it doesn’t sound so nice, but in Spanish, it is a sweet expression from a husband.

 In Ecuador, people are often identified by where there are from:

 Is Gringo Offensive?

 No, the term gringos isn’t offensive to us.

 It wasn’t uncommon to be walking downtown and hear two older Cuencanas say: “Mira – la gringita”, referring to our daughter.
 They say it with all the love and interest that her grandmother would.
 To us, it is very kind.